stpope/Siren9C/README.md

 - Proceedings of the 1986, 1987, 1989, 1991, 1992, 1994, 1996, 1997, 2003, ...
 2022
 		International Computer Music Conferences (ICMCs);

-There are more MODE- and Smoke-related documents (including the above references) in the directory ftp://FASTLabInc.com/Siren/Doc or as PDF files on the page http://HeavenEverywhere.com/stp/publs.html.
+There are more MODE- and Smoke-related documents (including the above references) in the links at http://fastlabinc.com/Siren/main.html#documentation or as PDF files on the page http://HeavenEverywhere.com/stp/publs.html.

 The official Siren home page is http://FASTLabInc.com/Siren.